HuakunShen/git-skyline/README.md

 ></iframe>
 ```

-#### Options
+### Options

-The model by default enables auto-rotate, damping, panning, zoom interations.
+The model by default enables `auto-rotate`, `damping`, `panning`, `zoom` interations, and disable model base.
 Sometimes you may not want these interactions on your web page.

 You can simply add search params into the url

 e.g. `?enableZoom=false&enableZoom=false&enablePan=false&enableDamping=false&autoRotate=false&autoRotateSpeed=1`

+If you want to print the model, you may want to enable the model base so that the pillars are connected with the base.
+You can enable it by adding `&base=true` in the search params.
+By default, the model base is disabled to make the model looks better on a web page.

 See [source code](./apps/web/src/app/components/contribution-model.tsx) for how the search parameters are used.